 Sit in the very same seats where the premier of Shawshank Redemption was shown on Tuesday, September 13, 1994.

-Snyder Road is the road Red (Morgan Freeman) walked along once he got out of the red pickup truck.
-The location is at the intersection of Snyder Road and Hagerman Road in Bellville, Ohio.
+Snyder Road is the road Red walked along once he got out of the red pickup truck.
+The location is at the intersection of Snyder Road and Hagerman Road in Butler, Ohio.

 Leaving Renaissance Theatre, from the back parking lot, turn left onto Park Ave.
 West.
 Turn right onto Main St. (Rt.
-13 S.).
+13 south).
 Get in left lane and stay straight as the road forks to the right.
 Follow Rt.
 13 south towards Bellville.
 Turn left onto Rt.
 97 east and travel 3.9 miles to Snyder Rd.
 Go straight onto Snyder Rd.
 (North Bend Church of the Brethren Clear Fork Branch on left) and travel 1.4 miles to the corner of Snyder Rd. and Hagerman Rd.
-At that location, look straight on Snyder Rd. to see where Red walked along to Buxton, Maine.
+At that location, look straight on Snyder Rd. to see where Red walked along the road.
 Distance from the Renaissance Theatre: 15.6 miles.

 Rt.
-95 (near Hagerman Road) in Bellville, Ohio is the location where Red rode the Trailways bus after being released from the Shawshank State Prison.
-(Photo courtesy of Mike McGhee).
+95 (near Hagerman Road) in Butler, Ohio is the location where Red rode the Trailways bus after being released from the Shawshank State Prison.

 Leaving the corner of Snyder Road and Hagerman Road, turn right onto Hagerman Rd. and follow for 1.2 miles to Rt.
 95. Stop and look left onto Rt.
 95. Distance from Snyder Road and Hagerman Road: 1.2 miles.

-The road that Red traveled when he was looking for Andy's treasure was supposed to be in New England in the movie.
-It was actually on Pleasant Valley Rd. in Lucas, Ohio near Malabar Farm State Park.
-As you drive west along Pleasant Valley Rd. just past Malabar Farm Restaurant, look to your right (north side of Pleasant Valley Rd.) to see the famous oak tree where Red walked along a hay field and removed stones from a rock wall where Andy kept a gift for Red.
+Red walked along a hay field and removed stones from a rock wall where Andy kept a gift for him.
+You can actually see the tree for yourself on Pleasant Valley Rd. in Lucas, Ohio near Malabar Farm State Park.
+Drive west along Pleasant Valley Rd. just past Malabar Farm Restaurant, look to your right (north side of Pleasant Valley Rd.) to see the oak tree.

 The oak tree is on private property and is currently being used as agricultural farmland.
 PLEASE! respect the owner's property and land by not trespassing.
 Do not climb on or over the fence.
 Your actions will be reported to the owner.
-The owner's of the oak tree are negotiating the opportunity to view the oak tree up close for the Shawshank Reunion in 2013, and we must all be respectful to protect the land, the crops and the oak tree for all to enjoy in the years ahead.
 Please do not stop on the road to view the tree.
 The tree is best viewed on Malabar Farm's property across the road.
-Please note the famous oak tree was damaged by high winds on July 29, 2011.
-Only half of the tree proudly remains standing and we still encourage visitors to see it.

 From the corner of Hagerman Road and Rt.
 95, turn left onto Rt.
 95 and travel to Rt.
 603. Turn left onto Rt.
 603. Make the first left onto Pleasant Valley Road.
 The oak tree will be approximately .8 miles on the right on Pleasant Valley Rd.
 Distance from Hagerman Rd. and Rt.
 95: 4.2 miles.